Oton Gliha

-Oton Gliha (Črnomelj, 21 May 1914 - Zagreb, 19 July 1999) was a Croatian artist, born in Slovenia.
+Oton Gliha (21 May 1914 in Črnomelj – 19 July 1999 in Zagreb) was a Croatian artist, born in Slovenia.
 A graduate of the Academy of fine Arts in Zagreb, Gliha continued his studies in Paris, Vienna and Munich.
 He is best known for his series of abstract paintings based on the patterns of the drystone walls of coastal Croatia.
 The first in the series appeared in 1954, and it was a theme he developed for the rest of his life.

 Gliha held solo exhibitions of his work in Croatia, and abroad.
 He participated in the Venice Bienniales of 1962 and 1964.
 Two retrospective exhibitions of his work have been held at the Museum of Contemporary Art in Zagreb.